learn-co-curriculum/uci-mod-1-cli-essentials-bash-navigation/README.md

 The `..` is a shortcut for the directory _above_ the working directory.
-The `bash` shell provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder.
+The `bash` shell provides a series of "shortcuts" for some commonly-used file system paths. `..` means "this directory's containing folder."
 These shortcuts look strange but they're designed to be _short_ and therefore _easy to type_ and therefore _fast_ and, as we've hinted, the CLI is all about speed.

-So in this command example we said: `change directory to the parent folder`.
+So in this command example, we said: `change directory to the parent folder`.
 You can do this all the way back up to the `/` directory.

 Let's use `cd` to get back to our home directory.

 ### Change Directories Using `cd`

-The `bash` shell provides default shortcut for your home directory: `~`.
+The `bash` shell provides the default shortcut for your home directory: `~`.
 Use `cd ..` to go "up" a few directories (why not all the way to the root?).

 Then, when you run this command: